sparkbox/standard/security/devices.md

 passcode has been set, Fingerprint ID is absolutely acceptable.

 ### Setting Passcode Activation Period
-Passcode activation period is the time after which an idle iPhone or iPad will require a passcode.
+Passcode activation period is the time after which an idle android device will require a passcode.
 This can be set by:

-1. Settings -> Security & Location
+1. Settings -> Security
 2. Screen Lock gear icon
-3. Choose a time of _5 minutes_ or less.
+3. Lock after screen timeout -> Choose _Immediately_.

 ### Capturing Status

-1. Settings -> Security & Location
+1. Settings -> Security
 2. Capture a screen shot which includes _Screen Lock_
 3. Touch the gear icon next to Screen lock
-4. Capture a screen shot which includes _Automatically lock_ setting
+4. Lock after screen timeout -> Capture a screen shot which includes _Immediately_ setting

 ![Android Passcode Status Example1]
 ![Android Passcode Status Example2]